valentintoma17/tsc-composition-practice/README.md

 # tsc-composition-practice
 Created a csv file reader that analyses the data and give a report at the end.

+# Install dependencies
+Running `npm install`

 # Start with `npm run start`
 Which builds with `tsc -w` in watch mode.
-And runs with nodemone the js file.
+And runs with nodemon the js file.

 # In my example
 There is a football.csv prepared.